Counterfeit and compounded injected diabetes and obesity treatments — twin threats to American patients

 Fakes in the U.S. and worldwide

-Counterfeit Ozempic has been reported in dozens of countries since 2023, including the United States.
-Many of these fakes are relabeled insulin pens, which can be very dangerous; they have caused hospitalizations for hypoglycemia in the U.S. and Austria.
+Importing Ozempic or other GLP-1s from overseas is also dangerous.
+Fake versions have been reported in dozens of countries since 2023.
+Many of these fakes are relabeled insulin pens that have caused hospitalizations for hypoglycemia here and abroad.

 More about counterfeits